alpyen/fpga-mediaplayer/docs/notes.md

 - The memory driver does not need a FIFO really.
 - Pull all simulations signals to 'U' when they shouldn't be read instead of driving them with '0' for example?
 - 'done' was registered in the spi_memory_driver.
 Is this really necessary?
 The simulation reacts badly on it, but it should work on hardware?
+- Unify the port names, either use "clk and rst" or "clock and reset", not mixed like "clk and reset".